ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Would you rather live your life according to the approval of others or aligned with your truth and your dreams? — Robin Sharma
+> **Citacao:** Nothing that results in human progress is achieved with unanimous consent. — Christopher Columbus

 fim do arquivo